 Nkechi, a writer, stopped feeling enthusiastic about her work.
 Deep within herself, she knew could do more and wanted to do more.
-She was currently meeting her employer’s expectations in terms of tasks assigned to her but she felt totally out of place and wanted a career shift.
+She was currently meeting her employer’s expectations in terms of tasks assigned to her but she felt totally out of place and wanted a career change.

 She eventually moved on from her writing job to a Customer Service role in an FMCG industry with better benefits.
 However, 6 weeks into her new role, she resigned.

 The big question is why did Nkechi from a job she was initially excited about?
 Career change can be very important in attaining personal goals but it is even more important to avoid certain mistakes that can come back to haunt you.Take a quick look at the blunders below and how to avoid them.

 When you are unsatisfied with your job or in your present field you need to evaluate the true cause of your dissatisfaction.
 It could be that you do not have the capacity to do the volume of work your employer has assigned to you.
 Your dissatisfaction could stem from working for extremely long hours.
 Nkechi might have changed her situation if she understood fully if it was a career change she needed or a change of job.

 GET INSTANT ACCESS

 The Perfect Cover Letter Templates to Show Off Your Skills

 It’s important to avoid confusing the need for a change of job to be same as a change of career, you may go on to the new job and remain dissatisfied and unhappy.